CUCCS/acm-wiki/README.md

 ## Usage
-Follow the instructions in `.travis.yml` to set the environment.
+Follow the instructions in `requirements.txt` to set up the environment.

 You can use this command to deploy in local.